rackerlabs/support-how-to/content/how-to/cloud-block-storage/minimizing-the-impact-of-cloud-block-storage-maintenance/index.md

 ###  How can I reduce the impact of the maintenance?

-You can either clone and replace your Cloud Block Storage volume, or stop all writes to the device until the maintenance is complete.
+You can either clone and replace your Cloud Block Storage volume or stop all writes to the device until the maintenance is complete.

 #### Clone and replace